Ark-Stack/docs/README.md

    - Share tools with the community and leverage contributions from other developers.
 4. **Scalability**:
    - Use remote tools to scale agent functionality across multiple projects and environments.

 ---

-### **7.5 Integration with Hugging Face Hub**
-ArkStack also integrates with the **Hugging Face Hub**, which currently supports storing tools for smolagents.
-This integration allows developers to:
-- **Access Tools**: Load tools directly from the Hugging Face Hub.
-- **Share Tools**: Upload tools to both HF and ArkStack for others to use.
-- **Version Tools**: Manage tool versions and dependencies through the Hub.

----